banchan86/BonVision_env_dev/docs/articles/basic-workflow.md

 ## Drawing Region

-This defines which region of visual space is used for the visual world.
+This defines which region of visual space is used for the visual world as well as the units for the parameters (sizes/locations) that stimuli are drawn with.
 For the purpose of prototyping stimuli, use `NormalisedView`.

 :::workflow
 ![Drawing Region](../workflows/overview-normalized.bonsai)